piotrpdev/website/src/routes/about.md

 ## Did you make this website?

-[A part of it](https://github.com/piotrpdev/website), but most of the work was done by [Josh Collinsworth](https://github.com/josh-collinsworth/sveltekit-blog-starter).
+[A part of it](https://github.com/piotrpdev/website), but a lot of the work was done by [Josh Collinsworth](https://github.com/josh-collinsworth/sveltekit-blog-starter).
 Go check him out, he makes awesome stuff!

-By the way, this website was built using [SvelteKit](https://kit.svelte.dev/) and is hosted on [Netlify](https://www.netlify.com/).
+By the way, this website was built using [SvelteKit](https://kit.svelte.dev/) and is hosted on [Netlify](https://www.netlify.com/) (*because Vercel is having troubles hosting it*).